 I have gathered more data on Lowe’s metal roofing than any other source, except for the company itself.
-The good part that I’m happy to share with you, is that since Sep.
-2013, when I began tracking, classic rib steel panel prices have dropped by more than 20%!
+The good news that I’m happy to share with you, is that since Sep.
+2013, when I began tracking, prices for classic rib steel panels have dropped by more than 20%!

 So if we consider that the cost of oil has dropped 3 times since 2013, I would expect a much steeper decline in shingles prices.
 However, the clever roofing industry is all about profits, and the cost of shingles NEVER goes down, even when oil prices do so, significantly.

 The primary products that both of these stores sell is a 5-rib (R-panel profile) 29 ga steel roof panel with acrylic coating.
 This is an “exposed fastener system that is VERY easy to install for roofers and homeowners alike.

 It provides great protection from rain, snow and ice.
 Unlike asphalt shingles, it is a long-lasting roof covering (with proper maintenance).

 If you look at the image above it says:

 Item cannot be shipped to the following state(s): AK,GU,HI,MA,NY,PR,VI

 So if you live in ANY of these states, you cannot buy this product from Home Depot 🙁

 Buying from a roofing supplier vs home improvement chain